mihai2000q/ConsiliumTempus-be/docs/Api.md

 otherwise the user should make use of the *Allow Anonymous* attribute
 - it injects the mapper and the mediator
 - it contains a solution to returning validation problems, conflicts, etc.
-- it provides a way to grab the token from the Headers of the Request

 ## Authentication